Cooperative movement in India

 The cooperative movement in India plays a crucial role in the agricultural sector, banking and housing.
+The history of cooperatives in India is more than a hundred years old.
+Cooperatives developed very rapidly after Indian independence.
+According to an estimate, more than half a million cooperative societies are active in the country.
 Many cooperative societies, particularly in rural areas, increase political participation and are used as a stepping stone by aspiring politicians.